 Works in Public Collections:

-University of Ulster Permanent Collection, N.Ireland.
+University of Ulster Permanent Collection, N.Ireland, UK.

 Oberpfalzwer, Kunstler Haus Permanent Collection, Bavaria, Germany.

 The Wiener Library Institute of Contemporary History, London, UK.
 (The world's oldest Holocaust Memorial Institution).